First version of Microsoft Edge for Linux will arrive in October

 Microsoft Edge for Linux in its previous version will be published on the Microsoft Edge Insider site and can be installed with package managers to make the installation keep it simple.

-Microsoft's intention is to get as much feedback as possible from enthusiasts and advanced users who test the application before it is released. spear la version end, probably early 2021.
+Microsoft's intention is to get as much feedback as possible from enthusiasts and advanced users who test the application before it is released. spear la self end, probably early 2021.